 Ukrainian dishes are mostly simple, unpretentious, but delicious, creamy and aromatic.
 What is the secret here?
 I believe that it is the love that every Ukrainian woman puts into the food at the time of cooking!

 If you decide to come to Ukraine on vacation, you might need a Ukrainian tourist visa.
-You may or may not need a Tourist Voucher in order to get Ukrainian Tourist visa.
+Find out if you need a Tourist Voucher in order to get Ukrainian Tourist visa.

 Also, you might want to check out four rules of using Russian in Ukraine.